lh3/lv89/README.md

 blocks where each block, except the last one, has edit distance exactly *b*.
 We then perform base alignment inside each block.
 The new algorithm takes *O*(*n*(*d*+*b*)) in time and *O*(*d*\*ceil(*d*/*b*)+*b*<sup>2</sup>) in space.
-When *b* equals 1000, the space is reduced by 1000 folds in comparison to the basic algorithm.
+When *b* equals 1000, the space is reduced by more than two orders of magnitude in comparison to the basic algorithm.

 ## Brief benchmark